 Yet another crazy project of mine.
 Actually the project aims to create an emulator for the Super Nintendo console.
 “Why?” you say?
 And then “there are tons of emulators already!”.
-You are right, but let’s not forget that doing this kind of stuff is fun, and teaches you a lot.
-I don’t want to create the next best emulator ever, I just want to see how far I can get and challenge myself a bit.
+You are right, but let’s not forget that doing this kind of stuff is fun!
+There is a lot you can learn by writing an emulator, by the time you are done you will know every single detail about the system.
+The goal of this project is not to create the next best SNES emulator.
+I just want to see how far I can get and challenge myself a bit.
 That’s all.

 So far I reached the first milestone, which is emulating the CPU.
 Super Nintendo was based on the 65816 CPU, which is a 16 bit extension of the super popular 6502 CPU (NES, Commodore, Atari, Terminator, Bender, …).